aigrowthtools/aigrowthtools.github.io/_tabs/privacy-policy.md

 ---

-## Privacy Policy — AI Growth Tools
+## Privacy Policy — AI Tool Growth

 At **AI Growth Tools** ("we", "our", "us", "website"), your privacy is a priority.
 This Privacy Policy explains what information we collect when you visit our website, how we use it, and how we protect it.